ag-sanjjeev/mysql-notes/docs/topics.md

-# MYSQL CONCEPTS AND ITS EXAMPLES
+# MYSQL CONCEPTS AND EXAMPLES

 ## Introduction

-description
+This is a single page combined brief and basic topics of MySQL.

 ## Table of Contents